How to choose a fall sportcoat (the complete guide)

 There are some notable details that really shine in a fall sportcoat.

 First, the fabric beneath the lapel.
 You probably never even gave it much thought, did you?
-Here’s why I think it’s a fun thing to customize – because sportcoats are still coats, they keep you warm.
+Here’s why I think it’s a fun thing to customize.
+Because sportcoats are still coats, they keep you warm.
 And the transitional season of fall here in Colorado can bring with it relatively warm mornings and chilly evenings.

 So, when the wind kicks up and gives you a chill, pop the lapel and throw on a scarf and gloves.
-With the lapel up you have a chance to show the world that you thought of everything by choosing a color that refers back to the rest of the jacket, perhaps an accent button stitching.
+With the lapel up you have a chance to show the world that you thought of everything by choosing a color that refers back to the rest of the jacket, perhaps even an accent button stitching.

-And as always, let us know if you have any questions, we’re always here to help!
+As always, let us know if you have any questions, we’re always here to help!